The chat is the main interface for interacting with ami. Use it to send messages and observe ami as it works.Documentation Index

 Edit & Undo

-When you edit a message that has responses after it, ami asks what to do:
+Click any previous message to edit it.
+This is powerful for iteration.
+When you edit a message that has responses after it, ami asks what to do:- Keep file changes: Your filesystem stays as-is. ami continues from the edited point.

 - Revert file changes: ami undoes all file edits made after that message, then continues.